 – John Evans

 ‘Brilliant book.
 Could not wait to read this after reading Ctrl-Alt-Delete.
 I bought it immediately so I could continue the story.
 Did not want to put it down.
-It was so well written and the suspense was great all the way though.
+It was so well written and the suspense was great all the way through.
 I would definitely recommend this to anyone.’ – Eirwen Thomas

-Ctrl-Alt-Delete ‘Have read both of Dave’s thrillers and thoroughly enjoyed them.
+‘I have read all of Dave’s crime thrillers and thoroughly enjoyed them.
 The stories grip you from the beginning and take you on a thrilling, chilling ride.
-His IT knowledge is excellent and his descriptions of systems and language gives the books a realism which surpasses Deaver’s The Blue Nowhere – it made me check my Facebook security levels.
+His IT knowledge is excellent and his descriptions of systems and language give the books a realism which surpasses Deaver’s The Blue Nowhere – it made me check my Facebook security levels.
 Both books are a must for readers of murder thrillers.
-Cant wait for a third instalment.’
+Can’t wait for a third instalment.’

 – Rhondda Rover

 ‘On opening the book I was impressed by the broad selection of poems and poets on display and by the list of notable names who have contributed: Roger Elkin, Graham Burchell, James Knox Whittet, Pat Borthwick, Terry Jones and Fatima Al Matar, to name but a few.
 It really is an impressive collection of poems.’ – Jay Doubleu